 Honestly, I use both.
 My pantry always has cans of chickpeas on the shelf, as a matter of time and convenience.
 When I want to make a recipe like this chickpea salad, particularly on a busy weeknight, I haven’t always had the foresight to plan ahead in soaking and boiling the beans.
 That said, when the scheduling stars align, freshly-cooked chickpeas are my first choice.

-I find that dried chickpeas that have been soaked and cooked at home tend to be more buttery in texture than the canned variety, with a deeper flavor.
+I find that cooked, dried chickpeas tend to be more buttery in texture than the canned variety, with a deeper flavor.
 The texture pairs especially well with the French Feta in this recipe.
 Freshly-cooked chickpeas are also freezable, so if you make a batch in advance and store them, they can be just as convenient as canned.

-While I haven’t yet tried it myself, I’ve read that dried chickpeas can be quickly cooked in an electric pressure cooker or Instant Pot.
+While I haven’t yet tried it myself, I’ve read that dried chickpeas cook quickly in an electric pressure cooker or Instant Pot.
 This method from The Kitchn cuts the overnight soak down to 1 minute, and the two-hour simmer down to 15 minutes.

 Have you made dried chickpeas from in the pressure cooker or Instant Pot?
 Let me know your experiences in the comments!